W-algebras associated to surfaces: --algebras

 then $v \sqcup v'$ is already a convex path, and the claim holds trivially.
 If the opposite inequality holds, then we may apply \eqref{eqn:e triangle double} to obtain:

 where the sum goes over convex paths $v_0$ of size $(n_t+n_1', k_t+k_1')$ which stay to the left of the path spanned by the two vectors $(n_t,k_t), (n_1',k_1')$.
 Consider the paths:

 for any convex path $v_0$ that appears in the right-hand side of \eqref{eqn:path}.
 All such paths $\tilde{v}$ and $\tilde{v}_0$ are strictly to the left of $v \sqcup v'$.
-If any of these paths is convex, we stop, otherwise we choose two consecutive vectors in the path which spoil convexity:
+If any of these paths fails to be convex, then we choose two consecutive vectors in the given path which spoil convexity:

 and repeat the argument of \eqref{eqn:path}.
-The reason why this recursive procedure will end after finitely many steps is that all our paths have fixed size, and the slopes of all the vectors in the paths obtained at every step cannot be greater (respectively smaller) than the greatest (respectively smallest) of the slopes of the vectors in the paths $v$ and $v'$.
+The reason why this recursive procedure will end after finitely many steps is that all our paths have fixed size, and the slopes of all the vectors in the paths obtained at every step cannot be greater (respectively smaller) than the greatest (respectively smallest) of the slopes of the vectors in the paths $v$ and $v'$ (cf. \eqref{eqn:e triangle double}).
 Finally, note that $E_{\tilde{v}}$ is the only summand in the right-hand side of \eqref{eqn:path} which does not have a prefactor $\Delta$ in front.
 Since $\tilde{v}$ consists of the same vectors as $v \sqcup v'$, but in some other order, at the end of the recursive procedure this summand will have transformed into $E_{(v \sqcup v')^{\text{conv}}}$ modulo $\Delta$.